sebastiangreger/kirby3-commentions/README.md

 #### Example

-Adding the following code to `site/config.php` or in a plugin would email a summary of every incoming comment:
+Adding the following code to `site/config.php` or in a plugin would email a summary of every incoming comment (given your site is set up for sending email via SMTP or Sendmail):

 ```php
 'hooks' => [